JAORMX/tripleo-tls-everywhere-helper/README.md

   (including the undercloud)
 * The dynamic inventory was created with the `tripleo-ansible-inventory` tool.

+It is assumed that the playbook will be ran from the undercloud.

+### Using the dynamic inventory

 As mentioned above, it is recommended that you use the `tripleo-ansible-inventory` tool in order to run this playbook.
 When running this tool, you might need to adjust the user for the undercloud.